JD95/strong-giraffe/README.md

 other for various reasons.

-Instead of recording sets at different machines as the same workout, or having to create custom workouts for every machine.
-This app aims to let you be as specific as you want in your logging.
+Instead of recording sets at different machines as the same workout, or having to create custom workouts for every machine, this app aims to let you be as specific as you want in your logging.

-A set of a movement is conceptualized with these pieces:
+A set of a movement is conceptualized with these pieces
 - Location: These exist to differentiate equipment between different locations.
 - Equipment: What are you using to workout?
 Are you doing a hammer curl with a cable or a dumbbell?
 - Exercise: What movement are you performing?
 These exist separate from the equipment used for them.